Originally published: March 25, 2019

 When tested with an XRF instrument, the metal hollow rivets on these MerchSource MagnaTile® knockoffs (by Discovery Toys / DiscoveryKids) are positive for Arsenic.
 This is consistent with all magnetic tile toys of this nature that I have tested (all of the different off-brand versions of these toys — I have not yet tested the original brand-name Magna-Tile® toys for a full report on this blog, but I invite my readers to send some in, here’s a link about how that testing works.)

-These little metal components – see image above) that could best be described as “hollow rivets” (or “grommets”, possibly?) are – on any toy like this, of every brand I have tested – nearly always positive for a low level of Arsenic (As) and/or Mercury (Hg).
-This is also true in children’s sneakers, toys, belts, back packs and other clothing items that might have these connection points – but most prevalently found in sneakers for babies and toddlers in my experience.
-I have found it to be the case dozens upon dozens of times, it has reached the point where I can pretty much look at these little metal connection points without the XRF and know if it is going to be one of those that will be positive for Mercury and/or Arsenic!
-[I was confident this one pictured here would be positive for one or both of those before I tested it.]
+These little metal components that could best be described as “small hollow rivets” (or “tiny tubular grommets”, possibly?) are – on any toy like this, of every single brand I have tested – nearly always positive for a low level of Arsenic (As), and/or Mercury (Hg).
+[This is also true in children’s sneakers, toys, belts, back packs, and other clothing items that might have these connection points – but most prevalently found in sneakers for babies and toddlers, in my experience.]
+I have found this to be the case dozens, upon dozens of times.
+It has reached the point where I can pretty much spot this type of these little metal connectors, and – even without an XRF Instrument in hand – accurately predict whether it is going to be one of those that will test positive for Mercury and/or Arsenic!
+[I was confident this one pictured here would be positive for one or both of those even before I tested it.]